Power output data

 A battery at a temperature of 0 ºF or even lower will power the fan.
 Anyway, when faced with extreme conditions, it is easy to warm a battery up to nearly 98º F in a shirt pocket using body heat.
 A battery weighs 1 ounce (lithium) or 1½ ounces (alkaline).

 One needn’t be “a natural” or expert at making fire to use this stove.
-One can place a compact wad of natural tinder (pine needles, tiny twigs, brown grass or weeds, moss, or lichen) or paper in the middle of the fuel pile, or apply a small amount of commercial fire starter (charcoal starter fluid kept in a plastic vial).
+One can place a compact wad of natural tinder (pine needles, tiny twigs, brown grass or weeds, moss, lichen, etc.) or paper in the middle of the fuel pile, or apply a small amount of commercial fire starter (charcoal starter fluid kept in a plastic vial).
 Rain-moistened wood, if it’s the only supply available, will burn well in the stove with its oxygen supercharging.

 Cooking options are numerous.
 Low heat for simmering or grilling can be achieved by letting the fire reduce to hot embers and/or using the supercharger little or not at all.

 Black compounds will naturally coat the bottom of cookware when used over a wood flame.
-Yet, a black coating will actually increase the heating efficiency of cookware to your benefit.
+Note: a black coating will actually increase the heating efficiency of cookware to your benefit.
 Indeed, some experts recommend, and some cookware makers apply, a black coating for just this purpose.
 Soot is easily dealt with by packing cookware in a plastic bag.
-As for the stove itself, soot only forms on the inside of the stove and on the grill.
+As for the stove itself, soot forms only on the inside of the stove and on the grill.